EVORA-project/evora-ontology/models/docs/Taxon.md

     title: taxonomic node ID
     comments:
     - NCBI does not have a taxon_node id, only a taxonomicID.
-Taxon_node id is Unique  in NCBI= Key of the taxon node !!
-Could be replaced by a composite key made of "taxonomic ID" + "has version" But can be referenced as it seems the "taxonomic node_ID" will be generated and provided by the ICTV
+Taxon_node id is Unique  in ICTV= Key of the taxon node !!
+Could be replaced by a composite key made of 'taxonomic ID' + 'has version'
     close_mappings:
     - dwc:taxonID
     domain_of: